-Show us in your application, how you could develop a product or a service with your idea.
-What is the added value compared to previous solutions?
-Does your idea even have the power to change a system?
-Show the world your innovative spirit lies iand benefit from attractive prices and further support.
+In your application you can describe how you would develop a product or a service based on your idea.
+What is the added value compared to existing solutions?
+Does your ideas maybe even have the power to change a system?
+Show the world your innovative spirit and benefit from attractive prices and further support.

 Who can participate?